-Thick Thick Yoghurt
+Thick Thick Yoghurt | Labneh

-Allow the yoghurt to drain for up to 24 hours in the fridge.
+Allow the yoghurt to drain for up to 48 hours in the fridge.
 The whey drains off, and can be discarded or used in other ways you would normally use whey (in soups, bread baking etc).
 The amount that drains is surprising.

 24 hours produces a very thick yoghurt, more like a soft soft cheese.
 6 hours produces a thick but still liquid yoghurt.
 Choose the thickness to suit your taste and the way that you plan to use it.

-Ways I have used Thick Thick Yoghurt:
+Some Ways to use Thick Thick Yoghurt:

-- I finally made a Blueberry Shrikhand.
+- Blueberry Shrikhand.
 It is hard to beat.

 - With all sorts of fruits and other toppings.